 You Do Have to Itemize Your Deductions

-The IRS requires that you itemize any deductions related to your vehicle if you wish to write-off interest on a car loan.
+The IRS requires that you itemize at online tax return any deductions related to your vehicle if you wish to write-off interest on a car loan.
 Furthermore, you must elect to itemize in the year that you buy the vehicle.
 If you choose to take the standard mileage deduction in the first year that you use the vehicle, you must use that method for as long as you own the vehicle.

 What Type of Loan Is Eligible for the Interest Deduction?